Antenna (radio): Overview

 More complex antennas increase the directivity of the antenna.
 Additional elements in the antenna structure, which need not be directly connected to the receiver or transmitter, increase its directionality.
 Antenna "gain" describes the concentration of radiated power into a particular solid angle of space.
-"Gain" is perhaps an unfortunately chosen term, by comparison with amplifier "gain" which implies a net increase in power.
-In contrast, for antenna "gain", the power increased in the desired direction is at the expense of power reduced in undesired directions.
+Unlike amplifier gain, which generally implies a net increase in signal power, antenna gain reflects a redistribution of power so that more is radiated in some directions and less in others, without increasing the total radiated power.
 Unlike amplifiers, antennas are electrically "passive" devices which conserve total power, and there is no increase in total power above that delivered from the power source (the transmitter), only improved distribution of that fixed total.

 A phased array consists of two or more simple antennas which are connected together through an electrical network.
 This often involves a number of parallel dipole antennas with a certain spacing.
 Depending on the relative phase introduced by the network, the same combination of dipole antennas can operate as a "broadside array" (directional normal to a line connecting the elements) or as an "end-fire array" (directional along the line connecting the elements).
 Antenna arrays may employ any basic (omnidirectional or weakly directional) antenna type, such as dipole, loop or slot antennas.
 These elements are often identical.

-Log-periodic and frequency-independent antennas employ self-similarity in order to be operational over a wide range of bandwidths.
+Log‑periodic and other frequency‑independent antennas employ self‑similar structures in order to operate effectively over a wide range of frequencies (i.e., with wide bandwidth).
 The most familiar example is the log-periodic dipole array which can be seen as a number (typically 10 to 20) of connected dipole elements with progressive lengths in an endfire array making it rather directional; it finds use especially as a rooftop antenna for television reception.
 On the other hand, a Yagi–Uda antenna (or simply "Yagi"), with a somewhat similar appearance, has only one dipole element with an electrical connection; the other parasitic elements interact with the electromagnetic field in order to realize a highly directional antenna but with a narrow bandwidth.